Get Upto 60% Discount

 The main reason we consider the medium for printing is because of how the color interacts with the material in terms of vibrancy.
 There are two main types of materials for printing, either coated or uncoated.
 Uncoated or plain material will absorb some of the pigment so that the resulting color looks a little less vibrant and has a matte finish.
 Coated materials, on the other hand, is coated with an impervious layer, which allows the pigment to resist absorption, thus giving more vibrant colors and a shiny look.
 Therefore, we consider the specific Pantone color palette designed for that type of medium.

 This difference in vibrancy is more visible in darker colors, as they have a higher concentration of pigments inside them and, therefore have a higher chance of changing shade if not perfectly calibrated.

 Using the Pantone Color in your design

 Let’s see how we use Pantone color matching for our project when we hire a custom logo design company.

-First we choose a primary color from the Pantone color book, choosing from coated or non-coated as per your need.
-Besides the primary color, we will also choose the secondary colors, and note down the codes for all of the colors we have selected.
+First, we choose a primary color from the Pantone color book, choosing from coated or non-coated as per your need.
+Besides the primary color, we will also choose the secondary colors and note down the codes for all of the colors we have selected.

 The printer will then use the same guide as the designer so that he can write the exact values of the colors on the printing tickets.
 These tickets then go the press, where the press operator will mix the pigments as per the requirements.

-To conclude, PMS or Pantone Matching System allows us to provide uniformity in colors of our designs across an array of mediums so that the brand is reflected to have impeccable attention to detail.
+To conclude, PMS or Pantone Matching System allows us to provide uniformity in the colors of our designs across an array of mediums so that the brand is reflected to have impeccable attention to detail.